 The shamrock has since become a symbol of Ireland and is used year-round on flags and logos to indicate a link to the country.

-As per tradition, Taoiseach Leo Varadkar will present US President Donald Trump with a bowl of shamrocks at the White House on St Patrick day.
+As per tradition, Ireland's Taoiseach will present the President of the United States with a bowl of shamrocks at the White House on St Patrick day.

 The custom first began in 1952 when Irish Ambassador John Hearne brought the plant to President Harry Truman as a gift.